TheMannu/TheMannu/README.md

-# I'm Ashwani Kumar
+# Hello 👋,  I'm Ashwani Kumar

 ### Believe In (CLCI) - Continuous Learning Continuous Improvement

-####  As an enthusiastic candidate, I am looking for DevOps Engineer and AWS Cloud Engineer roles.
+####  As an enthusiastic candidate, I am looking for Cloud Support Engineer roles or DevOps Roles .
 I excel in both collaborative team settings and as an independent contributor, possessing a strong drive for innovation, problemsolving, automation and troubleshooting.

 ### Skills :-